Rhoahndur/Osgiliath/docs/ARCHITECTURE.md

 - **Invariants**:
   - Amount must be positive
   - Amount cannot exceed invoice balance
-  - Payment can only be applied to SENT invoices
+  - Payment can only be applied to SENT or OVERDUE invoices

 **Business Operations**:
 - Record payment with validation